josel82/tech-notes/CISCO/Security/Password Recovery.md

- In order to reset the passord you'll need to go into ROMMON mode, this can be achieve by sending a break signal during booting.
+ In order to reset the password you'll need to go into ROMMON mode, this can be achieve by sending a break signal during booting.

 #### How to send break signal from a Macbook: